lexonegit/Unity-Twitch-Chat/README.md

 ## Quick start
 1. Install the Unity package (see above)
-2. Create a new empty GameObject and add the TwitchIRC component.
+2. Create a new empty GameObject and add the `Twitch IRC` component.
 3. In the inspector, set your Twitch authentication details (OAuth, username, channel) You can generate an OAuth token at https://twitchapps.com/tmi/ OAuth and username are not needed if `Use Anonymous Login` is enabled.